-Turkish Stream provides cheaper transit and Serbia is becoming transit country12.
-January 2020. / News Serbia Energy
+Turkish Stream provides cheaper transit and Serbia is becoming transit country, News Serbia Energy

 Turkish stream is essential for energy security and will enable cheaper transit to Serbia, and on the other hand we are becoming a transit country, although the South Stream project has failed, but it is good that we are in the direction of supplying European countries, said Balkan magazine editor Jelica Putnikovic.